 If your tax debt is totally overwhelming and you have no hope of being able to pay it, even with an installment plan over several years, then you may be a candidate for the IRS’s Offer in Compromise (OIC).
 An OIC allows you to settle your tax debt for less than the full amount.

-If this sounds appealing, don’t get too excited before you know all the details.
+If this sounds appealing, but it is important to review all the details.
 An OIC requires application, and is not automatic.
 The IRS has a number of requirements that you must meet before being considered, and then reviews your ability to pay, equity in assets, income, and expenses before deciding whether to grant you an OIC.

 Rate of Acceptance